 - What is the Respite House?

 The Respite Care house provides care during overnights and vacations, school breaks, special requests, scheduled weekly visits, and activities around special times of the year.
 The Respite House serves adults as well as children older than 18 months and can be for a few hours or up to five nights.
 For more information about the Respite House, please check our website or contact Ebony Crowell.

 - How can I volunteer at The Arc?

 The Arc is always looking for volunteers.
-Check out our volunteer page for current volunteer opportunities as well as the volunteer application.
+Check out our volunteer page for current volunteer opportunities.

 - How can I help The Arc of Howard County?